 - the skills required for assessing current practice, for influencing and empowering others and bringing about positive change

-- the skills to use ICT routinely to support your learning and engage in evidence based practice.
+- the skills to use IT routinely to support your learning and engage in evidence-based practice.

 The degree is designed to help develop you as reflective practitioner and independent learner with a sound understanding of underpinning theory and concepts.
 By the end of the degree, you will be able to evaluate your own and others’ roles in the context of policy developments, engage in developing strategic solutions and recognise and value diversity and difference.
 You will also understand how ethical, legal, social economic and political factors influence provision and development of services.
 You will have developed the critical and analytical skills needed to engage in the development of evidence-based practice.